 Step Three: Test ADB and Install Your Phone’s Drivers (if Needed)

-Open the Command Prompt and change the directory to where you unzipped the file earlier.
+Open the Command Prompt (PowerShell and Terminal will also work) and change the directory to where you unzipped the file earlier.
 You can do this by entering the command below.
 Replace the file destination with your own: